Horningsham: Church of England

 The Church of England parish church of St John the Baptist was founded in the 12th century.
 The tower is from the 15th century while the body of the church was rebuilt in 1844 at the expense of the Marchioness of Bath, by T.H.
 Wyatt and D. Brandon.
 Five of the six bells are dated 1743.

 Tithes from Horningsham were given to Heytesbury in the 12th century, and later in that century when Heytesbury became a collegiate church the tithes supported the canons, with the prebendary continuing after the Reformation.
 A notable canon was William Bradbridge, prebendary of Horningsham from 1568 to 1576 and Bishop of Exeter from 1571.
 The Ecclesiastical Commissioners Act 1840 abolished the prebendary, becoming effective on the death of the last canon, the Reverend John Nelson Clerk, in 1855.

 The ecclesiastical parish was united with Maiden Bradley in 1958 but the two were separated again in 1976.
 The parish was later expanded and renamed The Deverills and Horningsham; today it forms part of the Cley Hill benefice.

 Congregational

 A Congregational Chapel was built c.
 1700 to the south of the village.
 Non-conformity came to the parish in the 16th century, when Scotsmen were employed by Sir John Thynne on the construction of Longleat House.
 The chapel is of rubble stone with a thatched roof, and was enlarged in 1754 and 1816.
 The claim that this is the oldest Free Church in England is unsubstantiated, but it is believed to be the oldest still in use for worship.

 Governance

 Horningsham elects a parish council.
 Most local government services are provided by Wiltshire Council, which has its offices in nearby Trowbridge.
-The village is represented in Parliament by the MP for South West Wiltshire, Andrew Murrison and in Wiltshire Council by Fleur de Rhé-Philipe.
+The village is represented in Parliament by the MP for South West Wiltshire, Andrew Murrison and in Wiltshire Council by Bill Parks.